How to Eat More Fruit and Vegetables

 Which fruits and vegetables are best?

 The fact is that they’re all good for you.
 When you eat many different types of fruits and vegetables, you’ll get a variety of vitamins and minerals to support good health.
-The ÃÛÑ¿´«Ã½ suggests filling half your plate with fruits and veggies as a way to meet the recommendation of 4½ cups of each every day.
+The ÃÛÑ¿´«Ã½ suggests filling half your plate with fruits and veggies as a way to meet the recommendation of 2 1/2 cups of vegetables and 2 cups of fruit each every day.

 All fruits and vegetables contain vitamins, minerals and other nutrients that may help prevent heart disease, cancer and other illnesses.
 Some of these nutrients are fiber, potassium, folate, and vitamins A and C. The best way to get more nutrients is to eat fruits and vegetables of many different colors.
 The five main color groups and examples in each group are listed on the Eat More Color infographic.